Last updated: October 14, 2025

 Public Statements on Customer Safety

-The first part of the response involves messaging from the brand itself.
+The first part of the response involves the brand’s messaging.
 Prose has responded to user complaints with carefully worded public messages.
 They have not admitted fault but emphasized their commitment to safety.

 According to their official channels: